rotoapanta/digos-data-cube-to-miniseed-converter/README.md

 ## Usage

+1. **Prepare `.ADD` Files**:

-1. Prepare `.ADD` Files: Place your `.ADD` files in the following directory (or create your own):
+Place your `.ADD` files in the following directory (or create your own):

 - `/path/to/your/directory/DTA/raw_add_files_1`

 Run the Conversion Script: Execute the script to convert the files:

 ```bash
    $ ./digos_to_miniseed_converter.sh
 ```

 You will be prompted with a list of directories to choose from.
 For example:

 ```bash
     Selecciona un directorio con archivos .ADD para procesar: